 - 1. Samples and measurements taken for the purpose of monitoring shall be representative of the monitored activity. - 2.
 For each measurement or sample taken pursuant to the conditions of this Permit, the Permittee shall record the following information: - a.
-The exact place, date, and time of the inspection, observation, measurement, or sampling, and - b.
+The exact place, date, and time of the inspection, observation, measurement, or sampling; and - b.
 The person(s) who inspected, observed, measured, or sampled. - 3.
 Samples must be taken, preserved, and labeled according to Division approved methods. - 4.
 Standard environmental monitoring chain of custody procedures must be followed. - 5.
-Samples shall be analyzed by a laboratory certified or approved by the State of Nevada, as applicable for the method(s) being performed.
-The Permittee must identify in all required reports the certified and approved laboratories used to perform the analyses, laboratory reference numbers, and sample dates, and for the electronic version of each report only, include all associated laboratory analytical reports, including test results, test methods, chain-of-custody forms, and quality assurance/quality control documentation. - 6.
-The accuracy of analytical results, unless otherwise specified, shall be expressed in mg/L and be reliable to at least two significant digits.
-The analytical methods used must have a practical quantitation limit (PQL) equal to or less than one-half the reference value for Profile I parameters.
+Samples shall be analyzed by a laboratory certified by the State of Nevada, as applicable for the method(s) being performed.
+The Permittee must identify in all required reports the certified and approved laboratories used to perform the analyses, laboratory reference numbers, and sample dates, and for the electronic version of each report only, include all associated laboratory analytical reports, including test results, test methods, chain-of-custody forms, and quality assurance/quality control documentation.

+6. The accuracy of analytical results, unless otherwise specified, shall be expressed in mg/L and be reliable to at least two significant digits.
+The analytical methods used must have a practical quantitation limit (PQL) equal to or less than one-half the reference value for Profile I, Profile III, and Surface Water Profile parameters.
 Laboratories shall report the lowest reasonable PQL based on in-house method detection limit studies.
 Samples shall be analyzed by methods listed in 40 CFR Part 136 Table 1B, as applicable, by a laboratory certified for that method by the State of Nevada - Bureau of Safe Drinking Water Laboratory Certification Program.
-Samples for Profile I metals shall be filtered, digested, and analyzed for the dissolved fraction, all other Profile I parameters and samples requiring uranium analysis shall be unfiltered, digested (as applicable) and analyzed for the total recoverable fraction; all other Profile III parameters analysis shall be unfiltered, digested (as applicable) and analyzed for the total recoverable fraction; samples requiring Uranium and Profile R analysis shall be unfiltered, digested (as applicable) and analyzed.
+Samples for Profile I metals shall be filtered, digested, and analyzed for the dissolved fraction, all other Profile I parameters and samples requiring uranium analysis shall be unfiltered, digested (as applicable) and analyzed for the total recoverable fraction; samples for Profile III metals shall be unfiltered, digested, and analyzed for the total recoverable fraction, all other Profile III parameters analysis shall be unfiltered, digested (as applicable) and analyzed for the total recoverable fraction; samples for Surface Water Profile parameters shall be analyzed in accordance with NAC 445A.1236 and other applicable surface water regulations; samples requiring Uranium and Profile R analysis shall be unfiltered, digested (as applicable) and analyzed.
 For additional guidance, please see the Profile Analytical Lists on the website of the Division: https://ndep.nv.gov/land/mining.
 Unless otherwise approved by the Division, analytical results that are less than the PQL shall be reported quantitatively by listing the PQL value preceded by the "<" symbol.